 Let’s have a look at examples of a DAC in a standalone speaker amplifier followed by an active speaker.

-The Denon PMA-60 (link to compare prices on Amazon and other online retailers) is a digital-integrated stereo amplifier.
+The Denon PMA-60 (link to check the price on Amazon) is a digital-integrated stereo amplifier.
 Its DAC utilizes Advanced AL32 digital audio processing to playback PCM files up to 384 kHz/32-bit, with enhanced dynamic range and improved resolution at low level.

 Its digital inputs include: